RumbaughLab/RumbaughLab.github.io/_posts/methods/2020-01-08-wholebrainSoftware.md

 featured-img: wholeBrain
 author: methods
 permalink: /wholebrainSoftware/
-categories: [Neuropixels, 2p, patch clamp, DeepLabCut, wholebrainSoftware, HTS]
+categories: [Neuropixels, 2p, patch clamp, DeepLabCut, wholebrainSoftware, HTS, Miniscope]
 ---

 Wholebrain software has been developped by Daniel Furth in the lab of Dinos Meletis and enables __automated__ segmentation of cells and registration to the Allen Brain Atlas.